 Candidiasis is the medical term for yeast infections in the body.
 There are three forms of candidiasis that relate specifically to the skin:

-Diaper Rash.
-Candidiasis breeds in warm, moist environments and in the natural creases of the skin.
+Diaper Rash: Candidiasis breeds in warm, moist environments and in the natural creases of the skin.
 Some diaper rashes are bacterial, but many are caused by yeast infections.
-To treat diaper rash, use over-the-counter powders and ointments and antifungal creams and lotions.
+To treat diaper rash, use over-the-counter powders and ointment, antifungal creams, and lotions.
 Plan on frequent diaper changes to give the skin a chance to be exposed to air regularly.
 If diaper rash doesn’t abate in seven to 10 days, contact your dermatologist.

 Cellulitis is a common bacterial skin infection that is caused by either Staphylococcus or Streptococcus bacteria.
 Both of these bacteria occur naturally on the skin.
 A break or cut in the skin causes the bacteria to enter the body, which leads to an active infection.
 Cellulitis most often occurs from:

 - Cracking or peeling skin between the toes